-Agreed by Governing Body: January 2018
+Agreed by Governing Body:

-Review date: January 2019
+Review date: September 2025

 This policy is in line with our teaching and learning policy and equality of opportunity policy and aims to support inclusion for all of our pupils.
-The responsibility for the management of this policy falls to the Headteacher, the day-to-day operation of the policy is the responsibility of the Special Educational Needs and Disability Co-ordinator (SENDCo).
-At this current time the Headteacher will be the SENDCo for the school, this will be reviewed as the school grows.
-The Governing Body will work closely with the Headteacher to ensure that this policy is working effectively.
+The responsibility for the management of this policy falls to the Headteacher, the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENCO).
+The Governing Body, the Headteacher and the SENCO will work closely to ensure that this policy is working effectively.